 PHARMA-CODE Series: #2 PHARMA-CODE Printing

 In a previous article, we explored how PHARMA-CODE is similar and different from other barcode types.
 Now we invite you to explore with us the practicalities of printing the PHARMA-CODE on your products.
 With other barcode types, it is always a critical concern from the printer suppliers about validating the data structure.
-The certainty that the encoded information correct is an essential aspect of barcode quality with external usages (open-loop) barcodes such as GS1 and HIBC UDI.
+The certainty that the encoded information is correct is an essential aspect of barcode quality with external usages (open-loop) barcodes such as GS1 and HIBC UDI.
 This is not a concern—or at least not the printer’s concern—with PHARMA-CODE because it serves in an internal usage (closed-loop) application.
-Our previous article explains this in detail.
+Part 1 of our PHARMA-CODE series explains this in detail.

 PHARMA-CODE number allocation

 The sole purpose of PHARMA-CODE is to ensure that only the correct collateral information is included in a pharmaceutical package.
 The package itself and all relevant inserts must match.
 The product manufacturer allocates the PHARMA-CODE numbers for this purpose.
 Lookup to a database is not necessary, so a standardized numbering protocol is not required.
 On an assembled package, the PHARMA-CODE barcode is no longer visible.